mitre/saf/README.md

 ### eMASS API CLI

-The SAF CLI implements the eMASS REST API functions via the emasser CLI incorporated here with the SAF CLI.
+The SAF CLI implements the eMASS REST API capabilities via the emasser CLI incorporated here with the SAF CLI.
 Please references the [emasser Features](https://saf-cli.mitre.org/docs/emasser) 📜 for additional information

 To get top level help execute the following commad: